carlfranklin/AuthServerDemo/README.md

 # Basic Authentication and Authorization

+## Overview:

+Create a new .NET 8 Blazor Server application with authentication and role-based authorization.

+For instructions on how to achieve this in a .NET 7 Blazor Server app, see https://github.com/carlfranklin/BasicAuth

 In this module you will learn:

 1. How to use the built-in AspNetCore.Identity system to allow users to register and log in